-- If we limit ourselves to +1, 0 or -1 for each weight update, then there are 81 different possible rules - For each of these weight update rules (or at least some of them!) we want to ask: - How well does it recreate the training data for certain important types of language (e.g. the optimal language, or a maximally ambiguous language)? - How well does it generalise to unseen data for each of these languages? - How well will a pair of agents with the rule communicate after being trained on these languages?
+- If we limit ourselves to +1, 0 or -1 for each weight update, then there are 81 different possible rules - For each of these weight update rules we want to ask: - How well does it recreate the training data for certain important types of language (e.g. the optimal language, or a maximally ambiguous language)? - How well does it generalise to unseen data for each of these languages? - How well will a pair of agents with the rule communicate after being trained on these languages?